 - Q What is a bladder infection?

-- Q How is a bladder infection diagnosed?
+- Q How can a voiding cystourethrogram diagnose bladder infection?

 - Q What is a urinary tract infection?